International Community Challenge Overview

 "It's more interesting to make change happen than to be swept along by it".
 (Velson Horie)

-If you are a conservator or cultural heritage professional making change happen and are willing to share insights regarding sustainability and your most impactful actions, please get in touch - we are looking for blog contributors for the IIC Community, firstname.lastname@example.org.
+If you are a conservator or cultural heritage professional making change happen and are willing to share insights regarding sustainability and your most impactful actions, please get in touch with IIC's new Associate Editor for Environmental Sustainability, Marina Herriges, we are looking for blog contributors for the IIC Community, firstname.lastname@example.org.

 IIC members can join the Special Interest Community for Sustainability and Climate Action here.